John Dall: Later career

 Dall's first film in eight years was Spartacus (1960), where he played a Roman soldier based on Gaius Claudius Glaber.
 He was the villain in MGM's Atlantis, the Lost Continent (1961), his final theatrical feature.

 Dall guest-starred in four episodes of TV's Perry Mason, including playing murder victim Edward Franklin in the 1962 episode "The Case of the Weary Watchdog" and murder victim Colin Durant in the 1963 episode "The Case of the Reluctant Model".

 Personal life

 Film historians William J. Mann and Karen Burroughs Hannsberry have remarked that Dall was gay but claimed in media interviews to have had a brief marriage in the early 1940s.
 No marriage certificate has come to light, and his death certificate records him as "never married".
 At a studio request, Hedda Hopper once linked his name with Jane Withers romantically.
 According to music journalist Phil Milstein, at the time of his death Dall had lapsed into alcoholism and was living with his partner, actor Clement Brace (died 1996).

 Death

 Dall sustained a serious fall while visiting London in October 1970 and died of cardiac arrest, a complication of myocarditis, at his home in Beverly Hills, California, on January 15, 1971, aged 50.
 His body was donated to medical science.

 Dall's papers are held at the Margaret Herrick Library in Beverly Hills, California.

+Filmink magazine argued "Dall never got his due, it would seem, despite a strong career that included Rope and at least two other classic movies and an Oscar nomination...
+One can’t help but feel, however, that he could and should have done more.
+Because he was a hugely talented man."